Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 - kevin.tippenhauer@bfh. ch

-The treatment of severe ADRs is expensive, and it has been demonstrated that the costs for additional treatment of patients suffering ADRs can be higher compared to genome analysis of all patients receiving the drug.
+The treatment of severe ADRs is expensive, and it has been demonstrated that the costs for additional treatment of patients suffering ADRs can be higher compared to whole genome sequencing of all patients receiving the drug.
 Despite these benefits of pharmacogenetics, the actual implementation in clinical routine is progressing slowly, not because genetic knowledge is missing, but because of problems concerning the transfer of this knowledge to the point-of-care.
 A PGCDSS service reduces the hurdles and costs of for different health care providers to use pharmacogenetic knowledge.

 Was ist das Besondere an diesem Projekt?